 - Health Literacy (Office of Disease Prevention and Health Promotion)

 - Health Literacy (Health Resources and Services Administration)

 - Health Literacy Online: A Guide for Simplifying the User Experience (Office of Disease Prevention and Health Promotion)

 - MedlinePlus Health Information in Multiple Languages

 - Plain Language: Getting Started or Brushing Up (National Institutes of Health)

 - Think Cultural Health (Office of Minority Health)

-- Toolkit for Making Written Material Clear and Effective (Centers for Medicare & Medicaid Services)
+- Guidelines for effective writing (Centers for Medicare & Medicaid Services)